lsecqt/OffensiveCpp/README.md

 # OffensiveCpp
-This repo contains C/C++ snippets that can be handy in specific offensive scenarios.
+This repo contains collection of C/C++ snippets that can be handy in specific offensive scenarios.